caleb531/automata/README.md

 5. `final_states`: a `set` of final states for this DFA

-6. `allow_partial`: optional; if `True`, permits the DFA to have states that do not map to every single input symbol
+6. `allow_partial`: by default, each DFA state must have a transition to every input symbol; if `allow_partial` is `True`, you can disable this characteristic (such that any DFA state can have fewer transitions than input symbols)

 ```python
 from automata.fa.dfa import DFA